iip-ecosphere/platform/platform/examples/examples.templates/examples.templates.model/README.md

-# IIP-Ecosphere platform: Setup for an implementation project.
+# oktoflow platform: Setup for an implementation project.

 Project for the application model.
 There is a second project in the same folder called `impl.impl` that is also required.